-Sumrall, 29, comes to New Orleans after spending the last five seasons at the University of San Diego.
-Sumrall came to USD in 2007 from the University of Kentucky where he worked with USD head coach, Ron Caragher.
+Sumrall, 31, came to New Orleans after spending the five seasons at the University of San Diego.
+Sumrall landed at USD in 2007 from the Kentucky where he worked with USD head coach, Ron Caragher.

 From 2007-09, he served as USD's defensive line coach, recruiting coordinator and camp coordinator.
 He served as defensive coordinator and linebackers coach in 2010-2011 and assumed the role of assistant head coach during the 2011 Toreros season.

 The USD defense had numerous players receive accolades.
-Sophomore defensive end Blake Oliaro was named Pioneer Football League Defensive Player of the Year, AP FCS Second Team All-American, First Team All-Conference, and Team Defensive MVP.
-The Torero defense placed five others on the All-Conference list.
-Linebacker Zach Dunaj, safety Loka Kanongataa, and corner Al-Rilwan Adeyemi all made First Team All-Conference; while linebacker Joe Martin and defensive end Mario Kurn were selected Second Team-All Conference.
+Sophomore defensive end Blake Oliaro was named Pioneer Football League (PFL) Defensive Player of the Year, AP Football Championship Subdivision (FCS) second team All-America, first team all-conference, and team Defensive MVP.
+The Torero defense placed five others on the all-conference list.
+Linebacker Zach Dunaj, safety Loka Kanongataa, and corner Al-Rilwan Adeyemi all made first team all-conference; while linebacker Joe Martin and defensive end Mario Kurn were second team selections.

-Following the 2010 season, defensive end Mario Kurn was named a Ted Hendricks Award finalist, Buck Buchanan Award Finalist, First Team All-America by Phil Steele and The Sports Network, Second Team All-America by the Associated Press, First Team All-Conference and Team MVP.
-Defensive back Al-Rilwan Adeyemi was named First team All-Pioneer Football League and Defensive MVP.
-Safety Loka Kanongataa was acknowledged as Second Team All-Conference while linebacker Mike Calahan, defensive tackle Dusty Geyer, and safety Fred Obi were named honorable mention All-PFL.
+Following the 2010 season, defensive end Mario Kurn was named a Ted Hendricks Award finalist, Buck Buchanan Award Finalist, first team All-America by Phil Steele and The Sports Network, second team All-America by the Associated Press, first team all-conference and Team MVP.
+Defensive back Al-Rilwan Adeyemi was named first team All-PFL and Defensive MVP.
+Safety Loka Kanongataa was acknowledged as second team all-conference while linebacker Mike Calahan, defensive tackle Dusty Geyer, and safety Fred Obi were named honorable mention All-PFL.

-He also had a lead responsibility in breaking down opponent film, organizing scouting reports, handling "self scout" of UK tendencies, and running the offensive scout team.
-As a collegiate player Sumrall was a three-year letterman at middle linebacker for the Kentucky Wildcats from 2002-04.
+He also had a lead responsibility in breaking down opponent film, organizing scouting reports, handling "self-scout" of UK tendencies, and running the offensive scout team.
+As a collegiate player Sumrall was a three-year letterman at middle linebacker for Kentucky from 2002-04.